Table of Contents

 Note that IOllamaApiClient provides many Ollama specific methods that IChatClient and IEmbeddingGenerator miss.

 Because these are abstractions, IChatClient and IEmbeddingGenerator will never implement the full Ollama API specification.
-However, OllamaApiClient implements three interfaces: the native IOllamaApiClient and Microsoft IChatClient and IEmbeddingGenerator<string, Embedding<float>> which allows you to cast it to any of these two interfaces as you need them at any time.
+However, OllamaApiClient implements three interfaces: the native IOllamaApiClient and Microsoft IChatClient and IEmbeddingGenerator<string, Embedding<float>> which allows you to cast it to any of these interfaces as you need them at any time.